 Puggles With Celebrities

 Puggles hit the news many times during its first commercial availability in the early 2000s and even up to these days.
 They even made some popular TV shows to feature them, dubbed as the US’ new hot dog, talking about the various reasons why people love this crossbreed very much.
-Another way to gauge the popularity of the breed is to get to know famous celebrities who own one or even more of this huggable breed.
+Another way to gauge the breed’s popularity is to get to know famous celebrities who own one or even more of this huggable breed.

-These famous personalities include Uma Thurman, Penelope Cruz, Jake Gylenhaal, Kelly Osbourne, Julianne Moore, James Gandolfini, and Sylvester Stallone.
+These famous personalities include Uma Thurman, Penelope Cruz, Jake Gyllenhaal, Kelly Osbourne, Julianne Moore, James Gandolfini, and Sylvester Stallone.
 The list is almost endless here as more iconic personalities are planning to get a puggle of their own.